OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Update the code

 At this point, the **Yeoman generator for Office Add-ins** has created a very basic add-in project that you can use as a starting point for building your Outlook add-in.
-Next, update the code as described in this section to customize the functionality of your Room Validator add-in.
+Next, update the code as described in this section to customize the functionality of the add-in.

 ### Step 1: Open add-in project folder in Visual Studio Code